How to Access Maritime AIS Data?

 How Does Datalastic Access AIS Data?

-Datalastic gathers a huge amount of maritime -related information and stores it in its data warehouse.
+Datalastic gathers a vast amount of maritime-related data and stores it in its data warehouse.
 First, a ship reports its information to AIS receivers.
 The information which is reported includes location, course, speed, MMSI, and more.
 Moreover, a ship crew can even report its captain’s name and some welcome message if it wishes.

 Second, this information transmits on VHF radio waves in National Marine Electronics Association format (NMEA).
 Here is an axample of what NMEA data looks like:

 Third, Datalastic partners decode the data and store it in its databases.

 All in all, after Datalastic gathers AIS data, developers can access it via REST API on datalastic.com.

 You can use the data to track ships, perform analytics or integrate maritime data in your application or project for further uses.
 Also, based on your project and integration with dynamic maritime AIS data it is only up to you, your imagination and creativity how to use the information.